Cultural impact of Celine Dion: International

 Dion has reportedly sold over 60 million albums globally from 1997 to 1998 and was estimated to have sold a record once every 1.2 seconds in that span.
 Dion is also recognized as the world's top-selling artist of the 90s decade.
 In 2017, Dion broke records across the UK as the highest grossing artist at each UK venue where she performed including dates at London's O_{2} Arena, Leeds' First Direct Arena, Birmingham's Barclaycard Arena and Glasgow's SSE Hydro.
 John Meglen, president and co-CEO, Concerts West commended her by saying: "She really is the voice of our lifetime."
-In 2018, there were over 300,000 Taiwanese fans that clambered for the 20,000 tickets available for Célines first concert ever in Taiwan which caused the system to lag for 30 minutes.
+In 2018, there were over 300,000 Taiwanese fans that clambered for the 20,000 tickets available for Céline's first concert in Taiwan which caused the system to lag for 30 minutes.
 The demand caused them to add two additional shows eventually.